georgedouzas/sports-betting/README.md

 The main components of `sports-betting` are dataloaders and bettors objects.

 - Dataloaders download and prepare data suitable for predictive modelling.
-You may check the repo [sports-betting-data] for more details.

 - Bettors provide an easy way to backtest betting strategies and predict the value bets of future events.

 ## Quick start